MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/controlling-tracing.md

 ms.custom: has-adal-ref
 ms.date: 10/23/2018
 ---
-# Controlling or suppressing Kusto SDK client side tracing
+# Controlling or suppressing Kusto SDK client-side tracing

 The Kusto Client Libraries use a common platform for tracing.
 The platform uses a large number of trace sources (`System.Diagnostics.TraceSource`), and each is connected to the default set of